Meet the minds behind Ecoheal.

 Since the mid 1960’s David has been looking for ways to help the planet cope with the increasing population of humans and their ever growing misuse of the planet’s resources.
 Self-sufficiency with a mindfulness of being in balance with everything is the spiritual philosophy that has guided him to become involved with Ecoheal.
 Through the years David has been handed many job and career opportunities that have given him a hands on education in being human in the modern age.
 Among those are apartment maintenance, motion picture processing, sailboat repair, graphic design, fine carpentry, General and Electrical Contracting.
 Each step has illustrated the marvelous technology that humans are capable of, but also the mindless waste that has come with it.
 David had the great opportunity to work with Dani and Rula as the General Contractor on their residence, an earth friendly and spiritually thoughtful home.
 From that sprung a close personal relationship with the Mouawads and their hopes and aspirations for a better future.
 David is looking forward to helping Ecoheal work towards creating a better relationship between people and Mother Earth.

 Barbara is a passionate warrior for mother earth whose life changed dramatically upon reading "Oil & Honey" by Bill McKibbon.
-It was then that she began keeping bees, took a personal vow to heal the human-earth and the human-human relationship, and joined the local sustainability movement.
+It was then that she began keeping bees, took a personal vow to heal the human-earth and the human-human relationships, and joined the local sustainability movement.
 For the past 7 years, Barbara has served as Director of Marketing & Outreach for the Emerson Waldorf School, where she merged her high-tech marketing experience with her teaching experience in Benin, West Africa and put her International MBA from the American Graduate School of International Management (aka Thunderbird) and BA in Economics and German from UNC-Chapel Hill to good use.
-Barbara is now thrilled to join Ecoheal as Managing Director, where she can continue to fulfill her life mission and truly be the change she wishes to see in the world.
-Beyond bringing Dani's ingenious earthen building solution to those that span the globe, particularly those who have been marginalized, Barbara may be found enjoying the company of her 4 children, running cross-country with her dog, hiking, doing yoga, and indulging in good food & wine – but mostly, she just likes witnessing the miracles of nature quietly unfold throughout the seasons.
+Barbara is now thrilled to join Ecoheal in an advisory capacity having just built the new Ecoheal website.
+Through Ecoheal, Barbara continues to fulfill her life mission and truly is the change she wishes to see in the world.
+Beyond bringing Dani's ingenious earthen building solution to those that span the globe, particularly those who have been marginalized, Barbara may be found landscaping with Birch Meadow Garden Care, consulting with NGO's, building a farm in Saxapahaw with her partner, walking cross-country with her dog, enjoying the company of her 4 children, doing yoga, and indulging in good food & wine – but mostly, she just likes witnessing the miracles of nature quietly unfold throughout the seasons.

 advisor & first green mba co-founder